 Getting Things Done or GTD is a fantastic framework for managing a business written and developed by David Allen.

 I use it selectively.
-In essence I retain the bits that are of practical use to me, the parts that can and have integrated into my habits and everyday working.
+I retain the bits that are of practical use to me, the parts that can be integrated into my habits and everyday working.

 The essential principles that I retain are as follows:

 As an underlying principle, I cherish the idea of natural planning.
 So while I believe in and use tools to plan, I recognise their limits and the limits of planning itself.

 I would like to describe each of these areas which I think are the most relevant and easily applicable.
 David Allen said that if there was just one principle to retain it is that of Next Action.
 If you are not doing weekly reviews, you’re not doing GTD.